Irresistible (Steve Harley & Cockney Rebel song): Promotion

 On 30 July 1986, Harley appeared on the BBC television chat show Wogan, presented by Terry Wogan, which featured a performance of "Irresistible".
-On 13 August, Harley also performed the song with his backing band on the ITV children's TV programme Razzamatazz.
+The same date also saw the broadcast of Harley performing the song with his backing band on the ITV children's TV programme Razzamatazz.

 Critical reception

 In July 1986, the Newcastle Evening Chronicle reviewed the single and commented that the song was "as the title says".
 Andy Gill of New Musical Express described "Irresistible" as "fairly pleasant" but in reference to the sleeve he added, "Only Brian Eno can afford to recede that much and remain a celebrity, Steve."
 Robin Smith of Record Mirror wrote, "Out once again is this darn catchy song, all sweaty and breathless.
 I'd much rather listen to this than That Petrol Emotion or Easterhouse any day.
 Harley is now nearly as bald as Phil Collins.
 Is this a sign of further great things to come?"
-John Lee of the Huddersfield Daily Examiner described the song as "a bouncy and endearingly catchy number".
+John Lee of the Huddersfield Daily Examiner described it as "a bouncy and endearingly catchy number".
 He noted the song's failure to make "much impression" when originally released in 1985, but believed this time it would be a hit.
+Niall Donnelly of the Bolton Evening News stated that it's a "pleasant enough song, but it's difficult to see who will buy it".
+Simon Warner of the Halifax Evening Courier called it "highly resistible" and added that the "rather muggy remix probably won't fare better" than the original did.